Category Archives: Press

 [audio:http://media.podshow.com/media/15440/episodes/89557/podfive-89557-12-03-2007_pshow_211537.mp3]

-In this special extended episode, Anji and Ryan play each song from their new album Long Way From Home as they discuss how the album was created.
-In this behind-the-scenes podcast, the duo talk about the album’s influences, song writing, production secrets, and personal anecdotes.
-This features gives you great peek into the album!
+In this extended podcast episode, Anji and Ryan play each song from their new album Long Way From Home as they discuss how the album was created.
+In this special behind-the-scenes podcast, the duo talk about the album’s influences, song writing, production secrets, and personal anecdotes.
+This feature gives you great peek into the album!

 Music Critics Weigh in on Lovespirals' Long Way From Home